alandoherty95/Milestone-Project-2/README.md

 The home page displays current, up-to-date weather conditions for Limerick City, including the actual temperature, feels like temperature, wind speed and humidity.
 This allows users to plan and coordinate more effectively around the unpredictable weather conditions experienced in Ireland.
 We have added the option for users to toggle between viewing the temperature in Celsius or Fahrenheit.

 ### User Stories

+### Users:

-As a local of Limerick City, I want to quickly identify places I'd like to visit so that I can spend more time exploring and less time deciding where to go.
+- As a local of Limerick City, I want to quickly identify places I'd like to visit so that I can spend more time exploring and less time deciding where to go.

-As a visitor to Limerick, I want to find information about the many destinations so that I can organise my time efficiently in an attempt to visit multiple destinations on the same day.
+- As a visitor to Limerick, I want to find information about the many destinations so that I can organise my time efficiently in order to visit multiple destinations on the same day.

-As a relatively inactive person, I want to use a website to learn more about the attractions in Limerick so that it will encourage me to become more active by getting outdoors more often.
+- As a relatively inactive person, I want to use a website to learn more about the attractions in Limerick to encourage me to become more active by getting outdoors more often.

-Please see TESTING.md for more details about testing.
+### Owner:

+- As the owner of this website I would like to provide images, descriptions and external links for each location selected encouraging people to be more active.

+- As the owner, I want users to be able to effortlessly browse through the many selections and to choose their favourites.

+- As the owner, I want to promote certain destinations more favourably than others for the duration of a month.
+These selections will be updated every month to showcase new ones.

+- As the owner, I want to display all selected locations on a single map to allow users to plan their trips more efficiently.

 ### Design